TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 6/1 Samuel 6.20.md

 ---

-And the men of Beth-shemesh said, Who is able to stand before Jehovah, this holy God? and to whom shall he go up from us?
+The men of Beth Shemesh said, "Who is able to stand before Yahweh, this holy God?
+To whom shall he go up from us?"